Worker Abscondment in Sarawak: Employer Guide

 Workers who abscond in Sarawak face serious downstream effects:

-• Reduced regularisation prospects — absconder flags typically disqualify a worker from RTK (Labour Recalibration) enrolment, even if a window is open
+- Reduced regularisation prospects — absconder flags have typically disqualified workers from RTK (Labour Recalibration) enrolment in past windows — and no RTK window is currently open in any case

 Consequences for Employers